wejdanturki7/MatchaBarApp/README.md

 The actual object can be `ClassicMatcha`, `StrawberryMatcha`, `MangoMatcha`, or any other drink class.

----

 ### Encapsulation

-The `Order` class keeps order details together in one place, including:
+The `Order` class keeps order details together in one place, including the selected drink, size, toppings, and discount strategy.

-- Drink
-- Size
-- Toppings
-- Discount strategy

 ---

-## 🧩 Design Patterns
+## Design Patterns

-This project uses two design patterns: **Factory Pattern** and **Strategy Pattern**.
+This project uses two design patterns: Factory Pattern and Strategy Pattern.

 ---